-This programme helps students to acquire basic knowledge of Chinese language, literature and culture, the know-how of teaching Chinese as second language and the skills necessary for teaching Chinese to non-Chinese speaking students.
+This programme helps students to acquire basic knowledge of Chinese language, literature and culture, and the know-how of teaching Chinese as second language and the necessary skills for teaching Chinese to non-Chinese speaking students.

 The programme is designed to equip students with the following professional skills:

-- The ability to present the complex ideas clearly and articulately in the appropriate forms of Chinese;
+- the ability to present complex ideas clearly and articulately in appropriate forms of Chinese;

-- The ability to assimilate and analyse complex information in different genres or registers of classical or contemporary Chinese, identifying key issues and drawing well-reasoned conclusions;
+- the ability to assimilate and analyse complex information in different genres or registers of classical or contemporary Chinese, identifying key issues and drawing well-reasoned conclusion;

-- The ability to appreciate and analyse works of Chinese literature;
+- the ability to appreciate and analyse works in Chinese literature;

-- The ability to discover, analyse and handle issues in Chinese language teaching and learning;
+- the ability to discover, analyse and handle issues in Chinese language teaching and testing; and